310mc/https-310mc.github.io-tl/source/_posts/motor_show/snails_pace.md

 This just shows that we were able to overcome our hardships and finally enjoy our youth to its maximum extent.

-That makes me very happy… Our victory gave us this outcome—this future.
+That makes me very happy… Our victory gave us this outcome — this future.
 We should be proud of that, together~♪
 {% endbubble %}

 {% img /img/es/eventstory/motorshow/mayoiorigcg.jpg %}